-Non-Hodgkin lymphoma is more common than Hodgkin lymphoma.
+Non-Hodgkin lymphoma is more common than Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a localized or disseminated malignant proliferation of cells of the lymphoreticular system, primarily involving lymph node tissue, spleen, liver, and bone marrow.
+Symptoms... read more .
 It is the 6th most common cancer in the US and represents 4% of all new cancers in the US each year and 3% of all cancer deaths.
-Over 70,000 new cases are diagnosed annually in all age groups.
+Over 80,000 new cases are diagnosed annually in all age groups and there are about 20,000 deaths.
 Non-Hodgkin lymphoma is not one disease but rather a category of lymphocyte cancers with a number of subgroups largely divided into aggressive and indolent types.
 Incidence increases with age (median age, 67 years).

 Patients at increased risk of non-Hodgkin lymphoma include those with

-Secondary immunodeficiency (eg, when induced by immunosuppressive drugs, such as those used in rheumatologic disorders and post-solid organ transplant)
+Secondary immunodeficiency Secondary Immunodeficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
+Primary immunodeficiencies... read more (eg, when induced by immunosuppressive drugs, such as those used in rheumatologic disorders and post-solid organ transplant)

 Exposure to certain chemicals (eg, some herbicides and insecticides)